-Meas ure No. Measure Category Focus Authority ing ment ation Target Pollution Reduction in the AQMA Progress to Date Estimate d Completi on Date Comments 22 Purchase of Electric and diesel electric vans Promoting Low Emission Transport/Ve hicle Fleet Efficiency Vehicle fleet - the Council has purchased a number of electric vehicles (7 vans (replaced diesel vans), 1 street sweeper, 8 walk-behind sweepers) and 2 hybrid (diesel/electric) 7.5 tonne vans, resulting in a significant fuel saving and lower emissions.
+Meas ure No. Measure Category Focus Lead Authority ing ment ation Phas e Target Pollution Reduction in the AQMA Progress to Date Estimate d Completi on Date Comments 22 Purchase of Electric and diesel electric vans Promoting Low Emission Transport/Vehi cle Fleet Efficiency Vehicle fleet - the Council has purchased a number of electric vehicles (7 vans (replaced diesel vans), 1 street sweeper, 8 walk-behind sweepers) and 2 hybrid (diesel/electric) 7.5 tonne vans, resulting in a significant fuel saving and lower emissions.
 Funding has been received for further electric vehicles and EAC Transport section is looking to maximise the amount of new electric vehicles they can procure.
 Added benefits of increasing numbers of electric vehicles are a reduction in noise levels.
 In 2017 Transport Scotland funded the purchase of another 3 Nissan ENV200 vehicles.
 They have an extended range of around 106 miles on a full charge, and can be recharged in as little as 30 minutes.
 2018: East Ayrshire Council has been awarded £38 from the Scottish Government Air Quality grant and has received £139k from Transport Scotland through their Switched on Fleets programme.
 East Ayrshire Council will be using these budgets jointly to convert a percentage of the fleet (cars and vans) to electric.
 The precise number will be in the region of 20 additional vehicles.
-Communities 2015 2016-2018 No AQMA Purchased 2016.
+2019: £49k awarded from Air Quality Grant, which will provide EV's towards a pool fleet based in Kilmarnock town centre, helping to lower emissions, with plans to introduce up to another 30 EV's and replace older diesel LGV,s with Euro 6 vehicles, that will significantly improve the quality of vehicle emissions.
+Last 12 months: 12 vehicles delivered with another 22 due by end of June 2019 - Total 44 EV's by end June 2019.
+All have replaced fossil fuel vehicles.
+Safer Communi ties 2015 2016-2018 No AQMA Purchased 2016.
 Ongoing.
 3 new electric vans, Nissan ENV200, delivered in June 2017.
 2018: 3 additional electric vans replaced 2 petrol cars and 1 diesel van.
 Awaiting delivery of 2 electric cars.
 2018: £177k grant awarded.
+2019: £49k AQ grant awarded.
+44 EV's by end June 2019.
 Ongoing Operational and ongoing.
-23 Urban Traffic Control Traffic management /Transport Planning and Infrastructur e The Council has a 'SCOOT' Urban Traffic Control System (UTCS) to manage 35 traffic signals in Kilmarnock town centre.
-SCOOT can reduce queuing and delays by up to 20% therefore reducing emissions.
-The system also incorporates priority for buses.
-The system was due to be upgraded in late 2016 but has been delayed to late Communi ties 2015 2017 - 2018 No AQMA Installation due to start at the end of 2017.
-2018: Kilmarnock UTCS now fully operational.
-Operational with upgrading of SCOOT system completed in 2018.
-Details in East Ayrshire Local Transport Strategy (LTS).